reguv760/gatsby-storeytime/src/pages/about/index.md

 ---
 templateKey: about-page
-title: I like thus a lot
+title: Hey Reggie.
+What do you think?
 ---
 ### Shade-grown